 We realize that the coronavirus pandemic is producing an extremely uncertain and challenging time for our business community.
 We are committed to ensuring West Allis business owners, entrepreneurs, and their employees are supported during this time.

-Many resources are available to assist you.
 This page will be updated frequently with more information.

 Restaurant Carryout Zone Program

 To assist restaurants that currently do not have a "Loading Zone" adjacent to their business, the City of West Allis has implemented a temporary program to provide "Restaurant Carryout Zones" to make it easier for these businesses to provide carry-out service during COVID-19.
 The City will try to accommodate every request, however, priority may be given to locations that do not have easily accessible parking lots.
 Apply for a permit for a temporary carry out zone here (PDF).

 Tents and temporary structures

 During colder weather and as the coronavirus pandemic continues to challenge us, tents and temporary structures can be an option for some businesses to support physical distancing measures to support the health of employees and patrons.
 Learn about tent and temporary structure guidelines.

 Kiva lenders have shown their commitment to providing financial assistance to all by making 0% interest loans to entrepreneurs in the U.S. on Kiva.org for the last 10 years.
 In today’s difficult circumstances, we’d like to make it as easy and impactful as possible for small businesses in the U.S. to have access to affordable capital on the Kiva platform -- capital that may be the difference between shutting down and keeping their doors open.